Is technology putting your relationships at risk?

 • Be vigilant: look for signs of stalkerware on your device, such as unusual battery drain, apps you don’t recognize, or sudden permission changes.

-• Avoid tampering with stalkerware: if you believe stalkerware is on your device, do not attempt to erase or disable it on your own.
+• Avoid tampering with stalkerware: if you believe stalkerware is on your device, don’t attempt to erase or disable it on your own.
 This could tip off the perpetrator or delete important evidence that could be used in legal action.
 Instead, contact a local support organization or consult the Coalition Against Stalkerware for expert help.

 • Update your privacy settings: regularly review app permissions and adjust privacy settings to minimize the risk of being monitored.